railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

    TAQ000        12        Unit
    ============  ========  ===============

-Open ERP behaves differently depending on whether the bill of materials is defined in several small BoMs each on a single level or in one BoM tree-structured on several levels.
+OpenERP behaves differently depending on whether the bill of materials is defined in several small BoMs each on a single level or in one BoM tree-structured on several levels.

-So if you select a BoM using intermediate products that automatically generates production orders based on calculated requirements, Open ERP will propose manufacturing an intermediate product.
+So if you select a BoM using intermediate products that automatically generates production orders based on calculated requirements, OpenERP will propose manufacturing an intermediate product.
 To manufacture a cabinet, you would create 6 production orders:

 .. table:: Production Order